-Woolwich Works joins forces with Woolwich’s legendary Caribbean Social Forum for a night celebrating Caribbean culture in the company of one of London’s most soulful singers.
+Woolwich Works joins forces with Woolwich’s legendary Caribbean Social Forum for a night celebrating Caribbean culture in the company of one of London’s greatest soul singers.

-Join us for music, dancing, rum, and some classic Caribbean food – your very own spot of winter sun in Woolwich!
+Join us for music, dancing, rum and some classic Caribbean food – your very own spot of sun in Woolwich!

 The undisputed British Queen Of Soul, Michelle Antoinette Wallen, known professionally as Mica Paris, is one of the UK’s finest and most respected singers with a long career of hit singles and albums.